abm120/abm120.github.io/_pages/about.md

 My research interests also span Human-AI interaction, exploring how humans can augment AI with guidance via {domain & commonsense} knowledge, preferences, intuition, etc. And how AI can assist humans by offering data, compute, {narrow & broad} intelligence capabilities.
 I also have a broader interest in AI governance and policy.

-Before PhD, in what now feels like a previous life, I worked in Sensor Fusion, Analytics, and Networks across Nokia Networks, Forus Health, and WIPRO Ltd. I also worked as a Software Engineer at Accenture and as a Consulting Resource Person at the Board of IT Education Standards, Bengaluru.
-I explored research in Information Theory and Network Coding at Texas A&M University, College Station, as a Graduate Merit Scholar in the Computer Engineering Systems Group.
-I obtained my Bachelor's degree, majoring in Electronics & Telecommunication Engineering at PES University, Bengaluru.
-I consider myself fortunate to have had the exposure and opportunity to work in many different technical fields, and grateful to have met great people!

 ---

 <div class="news-section">